Folding Style: T-Cross

 Love it?
 Make Your Own Small T-Cross Mailer

 So, now that you’ve seen a few clever ways to use this fold, would you like to try designing one for yourself?
 Good!
-Design and print your own Small T-Cross Mailer here—you can download the template for free and get instant pricing, too.
+Perhaps you want to create advertising mailers or folded self mailers, Design and print your own Small T-Cross Mailer here—you can download the template for free and get instant pricing, too.